 SpaceX’s super heavy-lift fully reusable rocket, Starship, is still under development in South Texas.
 The goal for Starship is to fulfill SpaceX’s mission by colonizing Mars.
-Along the way, Starship could be used to deploy hundreds of Starlink satellites at a time, land astronauts on the Moon, and replace airplanes with point-to-point transportation.
-All of these are possible while still lowering costs to its customers.
+This sort of vehicle has the abilty to completely disrupt the launch services market, out pricing competitors.

 Starship and Starlink’s reliance on each other

-In an email Space Explored reported on November 29, Musk states how vital Starship development is to Starlink’s survival.
+In an email Space Explored reported in November 2021, Musk states how vital Starship development is to Starlink’s survival.

 The consequences for SpaceX if we can not get enough reliable Raptors made is that we then can’t fly Starship, which means we then can’t fly Starlink Satellite V2 (Falcon has neither the volume nor the mass to orbit needed for satellite V2).
 Satellite V1, by itself, is financially weak, while V2 is strong.